 The recent “Get Out” is an exception.
 Directed by comedian Jordan Peele, the film details a young black man’s terrible descent into the world of a suburban, wealthy white family.
 Shot on a small budget and employing mostly unknown actors, the film did well at the box office.
 More importantly, it emerged as a much-discussed talking point in the ongoing dialogue about American race relations.

-I enjoyed the movie.
+It was an enjoyable movie.
 I’m a big fan of campy horror, which is what I found “Get Out” to be.
 The plot is far from original (it’s heavily indebted to “The Stepford Wives”), the science behind it is ludicrous, and the villains are one-dimensional.
-But these are not faults in my view.
+But in my view these are not faults.
 The movie set out to create a certain schlocky-horror atmosphere and it succeeded.

 While watching “Get Out” I also got the point of the movie.
 It is a cultural commentary that explores the modern tensions that African Americans ensconced in white society are wise to be wary of.

 After you watch a movie, you tend to develop a prognosis about its fortunes.
 You presume some movies will be hits and talked about for years.
-Some you think will shine in the current moment and then dim.
-Others, you presume, will immediately sink from sight.
+Others you think will shine in the current moment and then dim.
+Still others, you presume, will immediately sink from sight.
 My take on “Get Out” was that it belonged in the middle category; it would survive through the season and then fade from collective memory.

-As a result, I was a bit surprised when I started to see friends on Facebook celebrating the film.
+Thus, I was a bit surprised when I started to see friends on Facebook celebrating the film.
 It was not a passing fancy, they argued, but an essential film for our times.
-The movie also generated many critiques https://www.washingtonpost.com/news/act-four/wp/2017/03/15/get-out-captures-how-white-supremacy-isolates-black-people-even-from-each-other/">such as this one that analyzed the movie and its message in regards to race.
+The movie also generated many critiques such as this one that analyzed the movie and its message in regards to race.

-I started to realize that “Get Out” was a “signaling” film.
-When a person stated whether they liked it or not, they were signaling where they stood on issues of the day, particularly issues of race.
+I realized that “Get Out” was becoming a “signaling” film.
+When a person stated whether they liked it or not, they were broadcasting where they stood on issues of the day, particularly issues of race.
 If you praised the film, you planted your flag in progressive, liberal soil.
 If you disliked it, not so much.